Davis, SD Demographics

 A map of Davis's Population by Race

-Of the 486 places in South Dakota, Davis is the 385th most populous.
+Davis is ranked the 335th most populous place in South Dakota, out of 485 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Davis was ranked the 385th most populous place in the 2020 Census.

 Davis's White Population